nam2n/template-warp-server/README.md

 ## Docker
 The template also contains the `Dockerfile` with 2-stage build for creating smallest possible (non-alphine) docker image.
-The multi-stage build also ensure that subsequent build after the first build are faster.
+The multi-stage build also ensures that subsequent builds (after the first one) are faster.
 The first build compiles all the dependencies which get cached as image layer.
 Subsequent builds can then skip the dependency compilation by using the image cache.
+A full build will only run if new dependencies are added or if image cache is pruned.

-`docker-compose` can also be used to run the server in a docker container environment
+`docker-compose` can also be used to run the server in a container environment
 ```
 docker-compose up web
 ```
+This will build the project, run mongo database, and run then web-server.

 To stop all the containers started by `docker-compose`, use the following command:
 ```